anushirahatti/Bank-Marketing-Analysis/README.md

 ### Core Technical Concepts

 #### - Application of the CRISP-DM Process:
 **1. Business/Research Understanding Phase -** In this phase, we have explored various resources on the internet to learn about the challenges and applications of the Bank marketing dataset for data mining.
-We did our research on how the Bank marketing dataset can be used to uncover knowledge in various domains like branding and marketing,lending loans or capitals,morgage values,and management, as well as public and personalized insurances .
+We did research on how the Bank marketing dataset can be used to uncover knowledge in various domains like branding and marketing,lending loans or capitals,mortgage values,and management, as well as public and personalized insurances .

-**2. Data Understanding Phase -** In this phase, we will make observations by looking at the data and checking of the relationship among the variables, potential independent and dependent variables, continuous variables, flag variables, categorical varaibles, mean, median and standard deviation in the data fetaures.
+**2. Data Understanding Phase -** In this phase, we will make observations by looking at the data and checking the relationship among the variables, potential independent and dependant variables, continuous variables, flag variables, categorical variables, mean, median and standard deviation in the data features.

-**3. Data Preparation Phase -** In this phase, we will deal with obsolete/redundant fields, missing values, outliers and make the data useable to feed as an input to the data mining models.
+**3. Data Preparation Phase -** In this phase, we will deal with obsolete/redundant fields, missing values, outliers and make the data usable to feed as an input to the data mining models.
 Thus minimizing GIGO (Garbage In - Garbage Out)

-**4. Modeling Phase -** we will fit different data mining models on the preprocessed dataset, check the results and try to fine tune the models to achieve better performance.
+**4. Modeling Phase -** We will fit different data mining models on the preprocessed dataset, check the results and try fine tuning the models to achieve better performance.

 **5. Evaluation Phase -** We will try to fit the dataset on various data mining models and evaluate their performance by implementing concepts like Cross-validation, Confusion matrix, etc. If the model performance is good and the results are as per the business understanding requirement, we will deploy, else we will repeat the step 1 to 5 repeatedly till we achieve the desired results.